jorge210488/edp-henry/README.md

 - **Primitives.sol**
   Demonstrates Solidity's primitive types like bool, uint, int, address, and bytes.
   Shows default values and common sizes (uint8, uint256, int8, int256, etc.).
 Useful for understanding low-level data types in Solidity.
+- **RegistroConAcceso.sol**
+  Access-controlled data registry that allows only the owner to update the stored data.
+  Includes:
+  - A modifier to restrict actions to the contract owner.
+  - An event that logs old and new values when data changes.
+  - A counter to track how many times the data was updated.
+  - A function to transfer ownership.
+    This contract helps practice modifiers, events, and basic role-based access control in Solidity.

 More contracts will be added as I progress 📚